Skip to main content

 Frequently asked questions

-- Yes, more than most candidates think.
-Public Levels.fyi data and r/cscareerquestions threads consistently show new-grad signing-bonus negotiations succeeding at 50-70% rates at large tech firms when the candidate has a real justification.
+Yes, more than most candidates think.
+Public Levels.fyi data and r/cscareerquestions threads consistently show new-grad signing-bonus negotiations succeeding at 50-70% rates at Big Tech firms when the candidate has a real justification.

-- Standard new-grad signing bonuses at major tech firms range $10K-$50K.
-Asking for a $5K-$25K increase over the initial offer is typical.
+Standard new-grad signing bonuses at FAANG and other major tech firms range $10K to $50K.
+Asking for a $5K to $25K increase over the initial offer is typical.
 Going beyond that without a competing offer in hand usually triggers a no.